-Being an anomaly among the developing nations, South Africa recognizes the need to create an equitable society by wealth distribution.
+Being an anomaly among the developing nations, South Africa recognises the need to create an equitable society by wealth distribution.
 It does this by having a well-established social welfare system that offers social grants to the less fortunate members of the society.
-Every month there are approximately 17 million SASSA grants payouts in South Africa.
-Read on to know more about the currently available educational grants.
+Every month there are more than 18 million SASSA grants payouts in South Africa.
+Read on to know more about the currently available social grants.

 Social grants in South Africa are guided by section 24 through to 29 of the Bills of Rights of the constitution and are directed by the South African Social Security Agency (SASSA).
 Are you in need of financial assistance?
-Here is some useful information for individuals that receive SASSA financial help or are in need of one, as you will discover all that you need to know about the qualifying SASSA grant requirements as well as the procedure for applying for these social grants in South Africa.
+Here is some useful information for individuals that receive SASSA financial help.
+If you need one, you can find what you need here to know about the qualifying SASSA grant requirements as well as the procedure for applying for these social grants in South Africa.

 According to the Social Assistance Act 2004, there are seven types of SASSA financial help offered in the country.
 These include grants for:

 - Foster child

 - Older persons

 - War Veterans

 - Social relief of distress